UPEV1sion/HashMap_C/README.md

 A very performant, fairly lightweight `HashMap` implementation in C.

+> [!NOTE]
-> **_NOTE:_**  This HashMap implementation solely relies on a "Open Adressing" implementation.
+> This HashMap implementation solely relies on a "Open Adressing" implementation.
 A "Array of `Linked List`s" implementation and "Treeifying" a node after a certain threshold yielded a negative performance impact from the extensive testing needed.
 Therefore, the current implementation uses "Open Adressing".

 This document provides an overview and detailed description of the functions available in this `HashMap` implementation.